meicale/Interception-Tools/README.md

     -h        show this message and exit
     -c name   name of muxer to create (repeatable)
     -i name   name of muxer to read input from
-    -o name   name of muxer to write output to
+    -o name   name of muxer to write output to (repeatable)
 ```

 ## Runtime dependencies